Even Faster Kernel Matrix Linear Algebra via Density Estimation: Towards a Lower Bound for Matrix-Vector Products for Mixed Sign Vectors?

 \lbnegmvp*

-\begin{remark} Note that if the vector $x$ is entry-wise non-negative, then computing an approximation $y$ to $Kx$ satisfying $y = Kx+e$ with $\|e\|_2 \le n^{-0.002} \cdot \|Kx\|_2$ is possible in subquadratic in $n$ time, even if $K \in \R^{n \times n+1}$ has the form specified in \cref{a21}.
-This is because we can first compute an approximation to $K'x'$, where $K'$ is $K$ with it's last column removed and $x'$ is $x$ with it's last coordinate removed, using our algorithm from \cref{a12} (which takes subquadratic in $n$ time).
-Then we can simply add the vector which is the last column of $K$ times the last coordinate of $x$ to the output exactly in $O(n)$ time.
-Because of non-negativity, the total error can be bounded by $\le n^{-0.002} \cdot \|K'x'\|_2$ (coming from \cref{a12}), which is $\len^{-0.002} \cdot \|Kx\|_2$. \end{remark}

 To prove the theorem, we use reduction from the Orthogonal Vectors (OV) problem, showing that the OV problem can be solved if such a hypothetical algorithm of Theorem \ref{a21} exists.
-First, the following lemma helps transform the input of OV (Definition \ref{a35}) into a more convenient form.
+First, the following lemma helps transform the input of OV (Definition \ref{a32}) into a more convenient form.

-\begin{proposition} Let $(A,B)$ be the input to the Orthogonal Vectors problem.
+\begin{proposition} Let $(A,B)$ with $A = \{a_1, \cdots, a_n\}$ and $B = \{b_1, \cdots, b_n\}$ be the input to the Orthogonal Vectors problem in dimension $d = \omega(\log n)$.
 By increasing the dimension $d$ by a constant multiplicative factor, we can ensure the following: \begin{itemize} \item $\forall i, j \in [n], \langle a_i, a_j \rangle \ne 0$ and $\langle b_i, b_j \rangle \ne 0$; that is, none of the pairs within $A$ and within $B$ are orthogonal. \item $\forall i, j \in [n], \|a_i\|_1 = \|b_j\|_1,$ that is, all vectors have the same number of $1$'s. \end{itemize} \end{proposition} \begin{proof} We pad the vectors with $2d+2$ extra coordinates as follows: for the first extra coordinate, all vectors in $A$ will get a $1$ and all vectors in $B$ will get a $0$.
 Similarly in the second extra coordinate, all vectors in $B$ will get a $1$ and all vectors in $A$ will get a $0$.
 For the next block of $d$ coordinates, all vectors in $B$ get all zeros.
-For vectors in $a \in A$, we give them $d - \|a\|_1$ many $1$'s (say consecutive), and the rest zeros (where we use the original number of $1$s).
-We do the symmetric operation on the second block of $d$ coordinates for vectors in $B$. \end{proof}
+For vectors $a \in A$, we give them $d - \|a\|_1$ many $1$'s (say consecutive), and the rest zeros (where we use the original number of $1$s).
+We do the symmetric operation on the second block of $d$ coordinates for vectors in $B$.
+This ensures the two stated guarantees \end{proof}

-We now show that a sub-quadratic algorithm for computing matrix vector products for arbitrary vectors allows us to solve OV.
+We now show that a sub-quadratic algorithm for computing matrix vector products for arbitrary vectors for the matrix $K'$ allows us to solve OV.